 The parson chose to act.
 He dug out the natural caverns in the chalk face under Belle Tout and made several rooms, in which he could set up lights.
 The ships at sea would realise these were fixed and take them as a warning of land.
 He spent many nights in those dank caves, reading by the flickering light or looking out across the roaring waves.

 Some said he was a hero.
 Some said he was a smuggler, who wanted to show his colleagues the way to bring their contraband tea, silk and tobacco into the beach at night, without alerting the customs men that were sometimes on patrol.

 Some said he spent so long in the caves because of crippling grief at the loss of two of his children, who died as infants.
 Some said he did it to escape the acid tongue of his wife, although he wrote that he was heart broken when she died in 1723.

 Three years later he also passed away.
 Parson Darby was buried in East Dean, where his grave stone calls him “The sailor’s friend.”
 When he had gone, the caves were used by smugglers.
 They were a good place to store the loot.

-His name lives on in a beer produced by the Beachy Head Brewery, which is run from sheds at the back of the Sheep Centre a short walk from his grave.
+His name lived on in a beer produced by the Beachy Head Brewery, which used to be run from sheds at the back of the Sheep Centre a short walk from his grave.
 And of course he gets a mention in The Light Keeper …